mturilli/aimes.emanager/README.md

 demo_SC2014.sh
 ```

 The script will output all the steps of the demo on the console and, once completed, will send an e-mail with the summary of the run and its diagrammatic representation to the e-mail address(es) indicated in the demo configuration file.
+Here an example of a diagram produced for a successful run of the demo:

 ![Diagrammatic representation of a demo run](https://raw.githubusercontent.com/mturilli/aimes.emanager/master/doc/54c64b2323769c240b19d396.png)